erikeldridge/erikeldridge.github.com/_posts/2017-12-02-why-we-make-things-and-why-it-matters-by-peter-korn.markdown

 * "the maker sees the immediate effect of every step he takes along the way"
 * "craft is a process of continuous feedback"

+56

+* "... craftsmanship must reckon with the infallible judgement of reality, where one's failures or shortcomings cannot be interpreted away"

 57

 * stated goal: "create furniture that manifested simplicity, integrity and grace"